shibbo/SMGDocs/game/NameObj/NameObj.rst

 .. cpp:function:: void setName(const char *pName)

-    :param const char* &pName: The name of the NameObj.
+    :param const char* pName: The name of the NameObj.

 Assigns the parameter to :cpp:member:`NameObj::mName`.